 So let’s already shoot three basics tips about Google Analytics:

-- Set it up on your website or blog, ensure that your website and even each page has Google Analytics code
+- Install Google Analytics on your website or blog, ensure that your website and even each page has Google Analytics code

 - Get to know your audience and check if it matches who you think they should be